rempsyc/rempsyc/README.md

 model <- lm(mpg ~ wt * cyl + gear, data = mtcars)
 # View results
 View(nice_assumptions(model))
-#> Interpretation: (p) values < .05 imply assumptions are not respected.
-Diagnostic is how many assumptions are not respected for a given model or variable.
 ```

 <img src="man/figures/assumptions_table.png" width="70%" />